 To ensure that student loan refund checks are distributed each semester in a timely manner, the Office of Financial Aid calculates students' financial aid budgets the week prior to the start of a term.
-If it is determined that a student has applied for more financial aid than his/her budget allows, the school will reduce the amount of disbursed student loans to fall within budget guidelines.
-For this reason, we strongly recommend that financial aid recipients finalize their registration at least two weeks prior to the start of a term.
-If a student adds courses after his/her financial aid budget has been calculated and any necessary loan reductions have been made, the student may contact the Office of Financial Aid to request additional funds.
+In order for students to receive their financial aid disbursements in a timely manner, we strongly recommend that financial aid recipients finalize their course registration at least two weeks prior to the start of a term.
+Students may add courses after his/her financial aid budget has been calculated and any necessary loan reductions have been made, the student may contact the Office of Financial Aid to request additional funds.